rohithegde/rohithegde.github.com/_posts/2023-01-10-certification-plan.md

 comments: true
 ---

-What are the pros/cons of certifications ?
-How do I go about it ?
-Does it make sense to go for multiple certs ?
-This blog post will help you answer these questions.

 I started my [certification journey]({{ site.url }}/#certification) quite late in my career.
 I followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.
+Some of the questions which I am looking to answer :

+- What are the pros/cons of certifications ?
+- How do I go about it ?
+- Does it make sense to go for multiple certs ?

 Lets dig deeper into the topic !